crojack/cinnamon-settings-manager/README.md

 ## Overview

-Cinnamon Settings Manager is a collection of specialized configuration tools that provide an interface for managing various aspects of your Cinnamon desktop environment.
-It has a little bit different module organisation than the original Linux Mint Cinnamon system settings.
+Cinnamon Settings Manager is a collection of specialized configuration tools that provides an interface for managing various aspects of your Cinnamon desktop environment.
+It has a slightly different module organization than the original Linux Mint Cinnamon system settings

 ### **Main Settings Manager**
 - Unified interface for all main appearance system settings